GuilhermeMX/money-saver/README.md

 # React + TypeScript + Vite

+This project is an Full Stack financial management app.

+You can also get our API and adjust this to manage/register any other product or personal project.

+To set this project on your machine, follow these steps bellow:

+1 - Clone the repo and install dev dependencies

+npm install

+2 - Set typescript issues/linting

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: